KENDALL CALL

 There Was No Hummingbird

-What were they like, the final minutes of his life?
-Was he resolute, calm, even liberated, as he hovered between life and death?
+I became fixated on the final minutes of his life.
+Was he resolute, calm, maybe even liberated, as he hovered between life and death?
 I imagined him swimming to the surface after eons of holding his breath.
 Astonished by the details of the moment.
-The vanilla smell of pine bark, the peeling paint on the deck […]
+The vanilla smell of pine bark, the peeling paint on the […]

 Read More